American Academy of Ophthalmology

 Massachusetts Eye and Ear Infirmary

-Georgia Retina physicians Dr. Atul Sharma and Dr. Sean Koh completed a two-year vitreoretinal fellowship at the Massachusetts Eye and Ear Infirmary at Harvard Medical School, one of the premier fellowship programs in the nation.
+Georgia Retina doctors Dr. Atul Sharma and Dr. Sean Koh completed a two-year vitreoretinal fellowship at the prestigious Massachusetts Eye and Ear Infirmary at Harvard Medical School, one of the premier fellowship programs in the nation.

 National Eye Institute